 It's important to note that most studies on saw palmetto have been focused on its effects on men.
 More large-scale research is needed on humans to conclusively understand the impact on women.
 Women who are nursing or pregnant should not take saw palmetto.

-- Prevents Hair Loss: By preventing the body from converting testosterone into DHT, saw palmetto prevents hair loss.
+- Prevents Hair Loss: By potentially preventing the body from converting testosterone into DHT, saw palmetto may prevent hair loss.
 DHT is believed to be one of the leading causes of male and female pattern baldness.

-- Fights Inflammation: Friese shares that saw palmetto has been shown to have anti-inflammatory properties on the scalp.
+- Fights Inflammation: Friese shares that saw palmetto has anti-inflammatory properties on the scalp.
 Inflammation is the cause of many scalp related issues and hair growth problems.
-By reducing inflammation, saw palmetto improves the overall health of the scalp.
+By reducing inflammation, the idea is that saw palmetto may improve the overall health of the scalp.

 - Strengthens the Hair Follicle: Most studies on saw palmetto have been focused on its ability to treat hair from its source.
 But, there could be further benefits to the actual hair follicles.
 "There have been few studies on what it actually does to the hair itself.
 However, anything that strengthens the hair follicle will help the hair become stronger and thicker," Friese adds.

 Hair Type Considerations